 If you’re driving on a steep and narrow road or track, it’s not always clear who should have the right of way.
 Generally speaking, the vehicle going uphill will have the right of way, meaning the vehicle going downhill should yield the right of way and pull to the side if necessary.

 Of course, construction vehicles should always be yielded to, as should emergency services vehicles.
-They’ll use LED construction lights and emergency vehicles obviously always use emergency vehicle lights.
-These lights should immediately tell other road users to yield the right of way without question.
+They’ll use LED construction lights such as the strobe light bar and emergency vehicles obviously always use emergency vehicle lights.
+These warning light bars should immediately tell other road users to yield the right of way without question.
 These vehicles have to take priority for obvious reasons.

 Flexibility and Cooperation on the Road